Feminized Vs Regular seed?

-When should I be testing for crystalline compound levels?
+When should I be testing for THC levels?

 Each Cultivar will mature slightly differently.
-We encourage you to test your furthest developed phenotypes for crystalline levels at week 3 of flowering.
-This will allow you to follow the trends of hemp production and will trigger an appropriate inspection and harvest date in the weeks that follow.
+We encourage you to test your furthest developed phenotypes for THC levels at week 3 of flowering.
+This will allow you to follow the trends of cannabinoid production and will trigger an appropriate inspection and harvest date in the weeks that follow.